Video Drop 5 April 2026

 I come back to this video every few years.
 It never loses its power.
 Not because of the setlist or the sound quality.
 Both are fine, nothing special.
 It’s the context.
 It’s knowing what that crowd represents.
 An entire generation tasting freedom for the first time, and the soundtrack to that freedom was thrash metal from California.

-1.6 million people.
+Half a million people at minimum, three times that if you believe the legend.
 No barriers.
 No assigned seating.
 No VIP section.
 Just bodies and noise and the most unfiltered joy I’ve ever seen on a screen.
 The Soviet army was there to keep order.
 Watch the footage closely.
 Half of them are nodding along.

 Metal didn’t end the Cold War.
 But it sure as hell played the after-party.